masc-ucsc/docs/docs/pyrope/03-bundle.md

 cassert b == 4
 ```

-## Enumerate (`::enum`)
+## Enumerate (`:enum`)

 Enumerates, or enums for short, use the familiar tuple structure, but there is
 a significant difference in initialization.
-Enums get assigned values, tuples
+Enums require named tuples, but in
+most cases the named tupled should not have a set value.
+Enums automatically
-need explicit value initialization.
+assigns values, tuples need explicit value initialization.

+Tuples have two main forms `(value, field=value)` and `[field, field=value]`.
+The `[]` does not look for the current variable scope contents when setting
+`field`.
+This means that they must be used for enumeration declaration. `()`
-Tuples require a default value must be provided for each entry, the enum does
+tuples require a default value must be provided for each entry

-not need it unless an entry shadows an existing variable.
-The following case
-generates an enum compile error because the enum entries shadow existing
+The following case generates an enum compile error because the enum entries
-variable entries.
+shadow existing variable entries.

 ```
 let a = "foo"
+let test1:enum = [a  ,b  ,c]    // OK
+let test2:enum = (a=_,'b','c')  // OK, but conversome (not recommended)
-let Err  = ::enum(a  ,b  ,c)  // compile error, 'a' is a shadow variable let Good = ::enum(a=_,'b',c)  // OK
+let Err  :enum = (a,b,c)        // compile error, enum require named fields
 ```

 The reason is to avoid confusion between tuple and enum that use similar tuple
 syntax.
 In the `Err` example, it is unclear if the intention is to have
 `Err.foo` or `Err.a`.

-If an external variable wants to be used as a index, there has to be an explicit
+If an external variable wants to be used as a field, there has to be an explicit
 expression that returns a string type.

 ```